-Mammals are also prevalent with 13 primate species representing 20% of the African total of primate species.
+Mammals are also prevalent, representing 20% of the African total of primate species.
 The black and white colobus monkeys are found in groups of up to 400 individuals which is almost 10 times the maximum group size recorded anywhere else.
 It also hosts a large population of chimpanzees and two other threatened species of monkeys; the owl faced monkey and reported but unverified sightings of the golden monkey.
 A family holiday in Rwanda that includes the Nyungwe Foest National Park is a wonderful way to show children the vastness of the African forest and how important these species are to it.

 The numerous hiking trails are ideal for primate trackers, botanists, bird-lovers and those looking for an active honeymoon in Rwanda.
 Whilst access is easy once you begin walking you will soon realise just how big the forest is.
 Towering above you are old mahoganies, ebonies and giant tree ferns with orchids clinging to every branch.
 Walks in the forest last from one to six or seven hours and you can arrange to track chimpanzees.

 The people of the region have sustained their rich and diverse heritage with many examples of song, dance, music, cuisine, handicrafts and artisanal skills that make for a fascinating complement to the nature side of a trip to this part of Africa.